Netanyahu Response To Aid Worker Deaths insufficient: Spain PM - UrduPoint

 "It seems to me absolutely unacceptable, insufficient," he added when asked about Netanyahu's statements about the tragedy.

-US-based World Central Kitchen -- founded by Spanish-American celebrity chef Jose Andres -- said a "targeted attack" by Israeli forces on Monday had killed the seven aid workers, a group that included Australian, British, Palestinian, Polish and US-Canadian employees.
+US-based food aid organisation World Central Kitchen -- founded by Spanish-American celebrity chef Jose Andres -- said it was pausing its operations in Gaza after the "targeted Israeli strike" on Monday killed Australian, British, Palestinian, Polish and US-Canadian staff.

 Netanyahu later admitted Israel's military had "unintentionally" killed them in an air strike.